Crusaders (guerrilla): After the reestablishment of Yugoslavia

-Activities

-In the summer of 1945 after their complete dispersion, the Crusaders started to organise, connect and form strongholds.
-The main Crusader force was in southern Dalmatia, but there was also a strong presence in Banija, in areas around Karlovac, in Lika and in northern Dalmatia.
-Crusaders engaged in large scale actions in those areas.
+Crusader Rebellion

 Crusader tactics included the assassination of Yugoslav Communist officials, Communist Party members and Yugoslav soldiers; disarming of Yugoslav soldiers and police; robbing of the supporters of the communist government, attacks on collectives, the destruction of state property and the disruption of transport.

 The new communist government in Yugoslavia started to focus on the Crusaders in July 1945.
 They feared the possibility that this group could bring the return of the "60,000 Ustaše who are waiting from Venice to Trieste".
 The Yugoslav government declared an amnesty in August and September 1945.
 Large number of Crusaders responded.
 This amnesty was extended to everyone except Ustaše, members of the Cossack Cavalry Corps, supporters of Dimitrije Ljotić (ljotićevci), NDH officers who commanded units of battalion size or larger, informers, members of the Kulturbund and all those who had escaped Yugoslavia.

 Violent methods had priority.
 Formation of warrant section was common, they would block the terrain to form ambushes.
 The Yugoslav Department for the Protection of the People (OZNA) installed special groups dressed as Crusaders and agents into Crusader units.
 Installed OZNA members would bring Crusader groups with their groups (other installed OZNA groups).
 Crusaders were offered amnesty if they assisted in detection, capture and killing of their comrades.
 According to varied testimony, those guarantees were not honoured.
 In 1946 and 1947, OZNA started to act in concert with local inhabitants.
 Many Crusaders were summarily executed as an example to others.
 Those who were tried were sentenced to long imprisonment, while leaders of Crusader groups were punished with death.
 The most dramatic conviction was the deportation of the family of some Crusaders and their sympathizers, or entire villages.
 The places where OZNA moved them were mostly Adriatic islands.
 Members of Crusader families were also confined in prisons or camps.